kananiraj/kananiraj/README.md

 # 🙏   HELLO 	🙏

  - I am Raj Kanani
- - I’m on a way to become Computer Engineer(4th year)
+ - Computer Engineer
- -  More Focused on Application Development(Flutter)(Android)
+ - More Focused towards Machine learning and Data Science.
+ - Currently Working in Thomson Reuters as a Intern.